Shfaisal19977/small-task/README.md

 A Laravel-based REST API for managing projects, tasks, and comments.
 This application provides a hierarchical structure where projects contain tasks, and tasks contain comments.

-## Task Overview
+## Overview

-Build a project management API system with the following features:
+This is a comprehensive project management API system built with Laravel that enables you to:

 - **Projects**: Create and manage projects with details like name, description, dates, and status
 - **Tasks**: Create and manage tasks within projects with priority, status, and due dates
 - **Comments**: Add comments to tasks for collaboration and tracking

+The system follows a hierarchical structure where:
+- Projects can have multiple tasks
+- Tasks can have multiple comments
+- All relationships are properly maintained and validated

 ## Features